If Athens represents the glory that was Greece and the triumph of democracy, we need at this point to consider the antithesis of Athens: Sparta.

 The Spartans were great believers in equality – indeed the full-blown Spartans were called the ‘Equals’ because all were equal to each other.
 There were indeed plenty of other people who were not equal – the surrounding farmers, the perioikoi, who did much of the work and below them the helots – but the actual Spartans were all equal.
 The land was divided up, and each Spartan was given an equal lot: the helots were attached to the lots, and not to the Spartans, so they belonged to the state.
 Equality was followed in their domestic arrangements.
 Families are the biggest obstacle to egalitarianism, so the Spartans discouraged family life.
 Families did not live together but the men lived in common messes known as sussitia, or eating together places, and every Spartan had to bring a fixed amount of food from his lot to the communal messes.
 No sussition has ever been excavated in Sparta — it would be very interesting to excavate one, though what is apparently a men’s house and eating place has been found at Azoria on Crete, where they also spoke Greek with a Dorian accent and where one of the towns, Gortyn, had a law code with elements similar to that of Sparta.

 Equality also extended to marriage.
 Thus at Sparta, married men were not allowed to spend the whole night with their wives, but instead they had to creep out of their barracks to visit and have intercourse with their wives and then return to the barracks, hopefully without anyone seeing them.
 Wife swapping was encouraged.
 If a young man fancied an older man’s wife, he could ask the older man if he could sleep with his wife, and if a child was produced, the older man would as a matter of course bring it up as his own.
-There was a eugenic element in all this, in that the strongest and fittest young men and the fittest women who produced the most children, and the children thus produced would themselves be strong and fit.
-And it is important that you should not have sex with your wife too often, so that when you did have sex, you would be at the peak of your performance.
+There was a eugenic element in all this, in that the strongest and fittest young men and the fittest women produced the most children, and the children thus produced would themselves be strong and fit.
+It is important that you should not have sex with your wife too often, so that when you did have sex, you would be at the peak of your performance.

 Their treatment of women wins praise from many feminists, for to a considerable extent, both sexes were treated alike: women were toughened by making them run and wrestle and throw the discus and javelin so that they could bear their pregnancies successfully.
 It was said that the mythical lawgiver Lycurgus did away with prudery, making the young girls no less than the young men grow used to walking nude in processions.
 Indeed there was a spectacle known as the gymnopaedia in which the young men and girls would dance naked in a circle with the women making fun of the young men if they did not dance lewdly enough.
-However one should perhaps note that the women lived most of the time without their husbands who only visited occasionally and briefly when they wanted to make love.
+However one should perhaps note that the women lived most of the time without their husbands who only visited occasionally and briefly when they wanted to have sex.
 Furthermore their sons were taken away from them at the age of seven and educated separately – though presumably they were allowed to keep their daughters.
 One wonders whether in practice the separation of the sexes was so rigorously enforced.

 There are two sources for our knowledge of Sparta.
 One is the biographer Plutarch (AD 50 – 120) who wrote a series of parallel lives, one of which was the life of Lycurgus, the more or less mythical Spartan lawgiver to whom the Spartan constitution was always attributed.
 The other is the adventurer and writer Xenophon, best known for his description of how he led a group of Greek mercenary soldiers back from the Black Sea to Athens.
 He went to live near Sparta and a constitution of Sparta is attributed to him — though it is not up to the standard of the rest of his writings.